This article is a unit guide for Dewback Riders in Star Wars Legion.

 Points 70:

-Dewback Riders are 70 points with no upgrades and only cost 75 points total when upgraded with the T-21.
+Dewback Riders are 70 points with no upgrades and only cost 75 points total when upgraded with the T-21 or 80 when upgraded with the flame rifle.
 They are extremely inexpensive considering what they bring.
 Because of their low cost, you can easily fit 2-3 Dewback Riders in a single army while still having multiple other strong units in your army.
-At this cost, Dewback Riders are one of the best units in the entire Imperial roster, which explains their current popularity.
+At this cost, Dewback Riders are one of the more efficient units in the entire Imperial roster, which explains their current popularity.

 Offense: